-Definition of Key Result Areas
+What is Key Result Areas (KRA's)?

+KRAs helps employees better understand their roles and responsibilities and have a better clarity of their role.
 The general criteria set by an organization for a certain role or position are referred to as key result areas, or KRAs.
 The word describes the span of a job profile and encompasses the job's responsibilities.

 KRAs in organization differ based on the type of business, however there are some similarities across industries.
 Profitability, customer satisfaction, and employee engagement are the primary motivators for most leaders.

 What are the examples of Key Result Areas(KRAs) for HR Manager?

 - Reduced cost of recruitment

 - Improves workplace and internal communication